Uber Data Engineer Interview (2026)

 Uber processes millions of trips and deliveries daily across hundreds of cities, generating massive volumes of real-time geospatial and transactional data.
 Their DE interviews test streaming architecture, geospatial reasoning, and the ability to build systems that operate at low latency under constant load.
-Here is what each round covers.
+This guide covers every stage of the process, compensation by level, the tech stack you need to know, and 12 example questions with guidance.

 Uber DE Interview Process